 If you rent out your second home for 14 days or less per year (not uncommon in the age of Airbnb rentals), the house is considered a personal residence and you can keep the rental income tax-free.
 An added bonus: You can take advantage of the mortgage interest deduction for a second home.

-Note that this won’t affect your interest rate — but it could put some extra cash in your pocket.
+Note that doing so won’t affect your interest rate — but it could put some extra cash in your pocket.

 Pros and cons of investment property loan rates